Samsung/tizen-docs/docs/application/dotnet/guides/opentk/work-with-skiasharp.md

 # Work with SkiaSharp

 SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on the Skia Graphics Library of Google.
-It provides a comprehensive 2D API that can be used across mobile, server, and desktop models to render images.
+It provides a comprehensive 2D API that is used across mobiles, servers, and desktop models to render images.

-In OpenTK app, you can use SkiaSharp to draw geometries, texts or images.
+In OpenTK app, you can use SkiaSharp to draw geometries, texts, or images.
 For more information about the SkiaSharp APIs, see [SkiaSharp API document](https://docs.microsoft.com/en-us/dotnet/api/skiasharp?view=skiasharp-1.60.3).

-To draw something with SkiaSharp in OpenTK application, use the following general guidelines:
+To draw a text using SkiaSharp in the OpenTK application, use the following guidelines:

 -   Allocate a memory block as a canvas for SkiaSharp.
--   Create SKCanvas on this memory block, and render text or image what you want on this SKCanvas.
+-   Create a SKCanvas on this memory block, and render text or image that you want on this SKCanvas.
--   Create 2D texture from this memory block.
+-   Create a 2D texture from this memory block.
--   Draw 2D texture with graphics APIs of OpenTK.
+-   Draw a 2D texture with graphics APIs of OpenTK.

 ## Allocate Memory Block

 Allocate a specific size of the memory block.
-The size of memory block must be same as the size of the canvas as you want.
+The size of memory block must be same as the size of the canvas you want.
 ```C#
 private IntPtr pBitMap;                   // memory handle
 private int rowByte;                      // bytes of one row